tredfern/moonpie/docs/moonpie.tables.rst

 tables.take(tbl, count)
   Takes the specified count of elements from the front of the table.
 Because of the reshuffle of the table performance is not optimal for many operations during critical cycles.

+tables.toString(tbl)
+  Outputs a human readable form of the table.
+Useful for debugging purposes.